How LLC Owners Save on Taxes in 2026

 Critical Practitioner Note — OBBBA Transition Rules

 IRS Notice 2026-11 includes important transition rules for property placed in service in 2025 before OBBBA enactment.
-For property placed in service in 2025 before January 19, 2025, the 40% bonus depreciation rate applies.
+For property placed in service in 2025 before January 19, 2025, the 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025) rate applies.
 For property placed in service on or after January 19, 2025, the 100% rate applies.
 If a client placed property in service in early 2025 before OBBBA, they may need to file an amended return or make a §168(k) election change to capture the full benefit.
 Consult IRS Notice 2026-11 for the specific election procedures.

 Bonus Depreciation Timeline — Before and After OBBBA